Species

 Species screen 2

 This is the moment the movie starts to resemble a sleazy B-movie.
-Apparently SIL wants to procreate and therefor becomes this “slut” who walks around in just a bra looking for a guy to have sex with.
+Apparently SIL wants to procreate and therefor becomes a promiscuous woman who walks around in just a bra looking for a guy to have sex with.
 Of course with her looks picking up a guy is as hard as counting to three but somehow there’s constantly something that makes her go all praying mantis on her mate.
 The first guy turns out to be a diabetic, another is killed because he flips when she mentions she wants to have a baby.
 Despite being able to talk, socially interact to a certain degree and being able to drive a car without even one lesson SIL’s not the most adept at saying the right things to guys.
 Though this feels more true to her character than the whole driving thing was.

 I have fond memories of Species, but mostly due to two reasons: it has a stellar cast with familiar names like Ben Kingsley, Michael Madsen, Alfred Molina, Forest Whitaker and C.S.I.’s Marg Helgenberger.
 The other reason is of course Natasha Henstridge who not only looks gorgeous but also has one nude scene after another.
 This is basically the Showgirls of sci-fi/horror, but with better acting.
 Now me, being 17 at the time I saw this loved it of course.
 I was the target audience, and they knew how to reach me.